 Sugarbaker refined techniques for extrapleural pneumonectomy and intraoperative heated chemotherapy.
 He staged clinical trials to improve surgical techniques and therapy drugs for pleural mesothelioma.
 Some of Sugarbaker’s medical innovations included the development of multimodality therapy for mesothelioma, cytoreductive surgery, and macroscopic complete resection.

 One of his patients, Heather Von St. James, said, “Dr. David Sugarbaker saved my life and gave me a future.
 How do you thank someone for that?
 I am his legacy and will carry on for him.”

 Sadly, it was cancer that took the life of Dr. David Sugarbaker at age 65 after his decades spent combating this terrible disease.
 Dr. Sugarbaker’s passing represents a loss for the mesothelioma community, but the techniques and therapies he developed will continue to save lives for years to come.

-Dr. Sugarbaker will be missed by everyone at Bergman Draper Oslund and we send condolences to his friends, family, colleagues, and loved ones on his passing.
+Dr. Sugarbaker will be missed by everyone at Bergman Oslund Udo Little, and we send condolences to his friends, family, colleagues, and loved ones on his passing.